akm-xdd/pern-auth-template/README.md

 - Passwords are securely hashed before storage
 - User data includes email, hashed password, and account creation date

+## Why use this template?

+You don't have to!
+This template is provided as a starting point for developers who want to implement authentication in their PERN applications.
+It is not intended to be a complete solution, but rather a solid foundation that can be built upon.

+Furthermore, this is meant to be just for me.
+I'm tired of rewriting the same code over and over again, so I'm creating this template to save myself some time.
+If you find it useful, that's great!
+But I'm not going to be actively maintaining it.
+I will however accept pull requests if you want to contribute.

 ## Database Schema

 The `users` table in the PostgreSQL database has the following schema: